 Related routes

-These links keep the trust conversation connected to the install and support path without forcing users back into internal planning files.
+These links keep the trust conversation connected to the install and

 Use the shorter trust page when the reader needs rollout framing rather than the full operational proof boundary.